uhppoted/uhppoted-python/README.md

     listen: str
     debug: bool

-bind        IPv4 address:port to which to bind the UDP socket.
-Defaults to 0.0.0.0:0 broadcast   IPv4 address:port for broadcast UDP packets.
+bind        IPv4 address to which to bind the UDP socket.
+Defaults to 0.0.0.0 broadcast   IPv4 address:port for broadcast UDP packets.
 Defaults to 255.255.255.255:60000 listen      IPv4 address:port for events from controller (unused).
 Defaults to 0.0.0.0:60001 debug       Displays the DLL and controller requests/responses if true.